-Linguistics is the scientific study of human language through exploring language structure, language variation, language change, the development of language, as well as through the exploration of the psychology and biology of language.
-Linguistics evaluates the different facets of language, like childhood acquisition of language, the sounds of language and the ways in which social groups use language.
+Linguistics is the scientific study of human language, including language structure, language variation, language change, and the development of language, as well as the psychology and biology of language.
+Linguistics applies analytic methods to different facets of language, like childhood acquisition of language, sound patterning in language, and the ways in which social groups use language.

 Linguistics at Memorial

 Memorial has the only linguistics department in Atlantic Canada.
-Through our data-driven, theoretically informed inquiry into aboriginal languages, we explore variation and change in language and its acquisition.
+The department emphasises data-driven, theoretically informed inquiry into language structure, Aboriginal languages, language variation and change, and language acquisition.
 Memorial is host to exceptional in-house data archives, broad library holdings and state-of-the-art labs and analytical tools.

 Sample courses and degree map